MeHelmy/princess/README.md

   -a {minimap,ngmlr}, --Aligner {minimap,ngmlr}
-                        In case if you want to choose specific aligner otherwise default will be used default: minimap) -s sampleFiles [sampleFiles ...], --samplesFiles sampleFiles [sampleFiles ...] list of fatsa, fastq, or gz files.
+                        In case if you want to choose specific aligner otherwise default will be used default: minimap) -s sampleFiles [sampleFiles ...], --sampleFiles sampleFiles [sampleFiles ...] list of fatsa, fastq, or gz files.
   -f REF, --ref REF     The reference file will be used to align reads to.
   -j JOBS, --jobs JOBS  Number of running jobs default: 200 )